 Your PCC has regular public meetings to hold the Chief Constable to account for Norfolk’s policing service.
 These are held in public and people are welcome to attend and observe.

-The agenda and reports for this meeting will be published here in due course.
+Details of the revised arrangements for this meeting will be published here in due course.

 Your PCC also holds regular question and answer sessions for members of the public to receive policing updates for their district and put their questions, observations and concerns to the PCC and Chief Constable.

 Details of the next public question and answer session will be published in due course.

 41 Police and Crime Commissioners (PCCs) were elected across England and Wales on the 15 November 2012.
 When the elected PCCs took office on the 22 November 2012 they became responsible for a combined budget of £8 billion.

 PCCs aim to cut crime and deliver an effective and efficient police service within their force area.
 Their role is to be the voice of the people and hold the police to account, effectively making them answerable to the communities they serve.